-- Ideal length of the boat should be between 28 and 36 feet.
-Meaning there is enough space and comfort for two people, but it is not excessive and can be manage by one person.
+- The ideal length of the boat should be between 28 and 36 feet (8.5-11 metres).
+This means there is enough space and comfort for two people, but it is not excessive and can be managed by one person.

-- Your boat should have a fuel range of +200 miles between fuel stops.
+- Your boat should have a fuel range of +200 miles (322 km) between fuel stops.

-Most people choose to sail the Great Loop via motorboat however you can complete the route with a sailboat!
-The sailboat has to have a draft less than 5′ and mast that is less than 65′ above water.
+Most people choose to sail via motorboat however you can complete the Great Loop boat route route with a sailboat!
+The sailboat has to have a draft of less than 5′ (1.5m) and a mast that is less than 65′ (19.8m) above water.
 At certain points like before entering Chicago or the Erie Canal, sailors must remove their masts.
-But don’t let this discourage you from traveling with a sailboat!
-Sailboats are much more cost efficient for those trying to complete the Great Loop on a budget.
+But don’t let this discourage you from travelling with a sailboat!
+Sailboats are much more cost-efficient for those trying to complete the Great Loop on a budget.

 Stops to make along the way

 Spending days out on the water and exploring new destinations is what the Great Loop is all about.
 It is a chance to discover North America from a different point of view.
 Along the way, cruisers have the opportunity to visit some of the biggest cities in the United States.

 But also the chance to visit other areas that are known for great boating!

 - Annapolis, Maryland: the sailing capital of the United States.
 Discover the Chesapeake Bay and all of its historic waterfront towns.